bearlytools/claw/README.md

 - You're already invested in the protobuf ecosystem
 - Wire size is more important than decode speed:

-Here is that Pod on the wire:
+Quick size comparison:

  - Protocol Buffers: 14,416 bytes
  - Claw: 28,704 bytes
  - Patch (diff): 200 bytes (99.3% smaller)

-We are twice the size on the wire, however this can be reduced with compression.
+Claw is twice the size on the wire, however this can be reduced with compression.
 Patching reduces the size to trivial amounts if the changes remain small.

+Consider using http://buf.build if you are using protocol buffers.
+Their Connect service is good and it eases dealing with protos.

 ### vs Cap'n Proto

 Cap'n Proto pioneered zero-copy serialization.
-Claw borrows the segment-based allocation strategy with its own flavort.
+Claw borrows the segment-based allocation strategy with its own flavor.
 Choose Claw when:

 - You find Cap'n Proto's format difficult to implement
 - You want simple tooling